Self-Evolving Layered Structured Memory

 stressManagement

-6. A week later, user asks, “What helped my morning sugars?”
-Retrieval pulls: dawn phenomenon facts from core + episodes about protein snack before bed + insulin tweak advice.
-Response is grounded and personal.
+shows up more often, the evolution manager proposes promoting it to a core category and migrates existing instances.
+A week later, the user asks, “What helped my morning sugars?”
+Retrieval pulls dawn‑phenomenon facts from core plus episodes about a protein snack before bed and insulin tweak advice, producing a grounded, personal response.

 Why This Works